jpawelczak/vpa-demo/README.md

 # Introducing new VPA into GKE
-With the [VerticalPodAutoscaler InPlaceOrRecreate (VPA IPPR) mode](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) in Public Preview, now you can benefit from no-to-low disruptive vertical auto scaling by:
+With the [VerticalPodAutoscaler InPlaceOrRecreate (VPA IPPR) mode](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) in Public Preview, now you can benefit from no-to-low disruptive vertical auto scaling by starting from GKE 1.34.0-gke.2201000:

 * automating stateless workload rightsizing without downtime
 * scaling-up vertically of stateful workloads without downtime